-Hebrews 7:8 "mortal men collect the tenth; but in the case of Melchizedek, it is affirmed that he lives on" (BSB) Levites receive tithes and die, but there is one that lives on beyond mortality who received tithes.
-This verse is understood in light of the JST to refer to the translation of Melchizedeck and his city.
-It gives additional meaning to the new Jerusalem as well (Revelation 21:2).
+Heb 7:8 (BSB). "mortal men collect the tenth; but in the case of Melchizedek, it is affirmed that he lives on."
+Levites receive tithes and die, but there is one who received tithes and lives on beyond mortality.
+This verse is understood in light of the JST to refer to the translation of Melchizedek and his city.
+It gives additional meaning to the New Jerusalem as well (Rev 21:2).

-Hebrews 7:9-10 "For when Melchizedek met Abraham, Levi was still in the loin of his ancestor" (BSB) Paul speaks figuratively, since Levi's seed came from his Grandfather Abraham, then Levi in a sense paid tithes to Melchizedek, too.
-The whole argument is to show that the Levitical priesthood is lower or secondary to the Melchizedek priesthood.
+Heb 7:10 (BSB).
+"For when Melchizedek met Abraham, Levi was still in the loin of his ancestor."
+Paul speaks figuratively.
+Since Levi's grandfather was Abraham, Levi in a sense paid tithes to Melchizedek, too.
+The whole argument is to show that the Levitical Priesthood is lower or secondary to the Melchizedek Priesthood.